wangdi4/llvm/llvm/docs/VectorizationPlan.rst

   desirable, and represent inner loops.

 :VPLoopRegion:
   is a VPRegionBlock that represents a loop in the Hierarchical CFG.
-Entry block is the loop pre-header.
-Exit block is a post-dominator of all loop blocks.
-Consequently, all loop exits will be inside the VPLoopRegion.
+Loops are required to be in canonical form and have a single exit block.
+Loops with multiple exiting blocks are supported as long as all exiting blocks land into the same exit block.
+The Entry block of this region is the loop pre-header.
+  The Exit block is the loop single exit.

   A new pre-header block may need to be constructed if one does not exist or if existing pre-header has multiple successors.

-  TODO: Multiple-exit massaging.
+Loops with multiple exits need to be transformed into loops with a single exit.

-  A VPLoopRegion has an attached VPLoop instance that contains all the loop information computed in VPLoopInfo for that VPLoopRegion.
+  A VPLoopRegion contains a VPLoop that holds the loop information computed by VPLoopInfo for that loop.

 :VPLoop:
-  is a LoopBase that holds all the information computed for a natural loop detected by VPLoopInfo.
+  is an instatiation of LoopBase that holds all the information computed for a natural loop detected in VPLoopInfo.

 :VPLoopInfo:
-  is a specialization of LoopInfoBase that provides analysis of natural loops for a VPBlockBase-based CFG.
-It is used to build VPLoop’s and keep consistent all the loop metadata information throughout the CFG transformation steps of VPlan construction.
+  is an instatiation of LoopInfoBase that provides analysis of natural loops for a VPBlockBase-based CFG.
+It is used to build VPLoopRegion's and keep consistent all the loop information throughout the CFG transformation steps of hierarchical CFG construction.

 :VPBlockBase:
   The building block of the Hierarchical CFG.
 A VPBlockBase can be either a